South Africa Military Forces

 Force structure shifts in 2025 and 2026 emphasize "border safeguarding" through Operation Corona, involving the deployment of infantry companies to the country's land borders.
 There is an increasing reliance on the SANDF for internal security tasks, including the protection of power plants and the prevention of illegal mining.
 The long-term strategic outlook involves balancing these domestic requirements with the high operational tempo of regional peacekeeping deployments.

-South African Aircraft Manufacturing
+South African Defense Manufacturing

 How large is South Africa's military?